 Monitoring and enforcement of laws pertaining to the sale of illicit tobacco needs to be overseen by a central statewide agency that has substantial law enforcement capacity and connection with national agencies involved in reducing illicit tobacco trade.
 Fees from a positive retail licensing scheme could cover the operational costs of such an agency.

-- Customers hold the appropriate licensing to acquire tobacco products
+- that customers hold the appropriate licensing to acquire tobacco products

-- Bona-fides for first time customers, including whether customers have been black-listed by authorities
+- the bona-fides for first time customers, including whether customers have been black-listed by authorities

-- Quantities are not irregular or unusual volumes
+- that quantities are not irregular or of an unusual volume

-- Market where product sold is usual market.
+- that the market where the products are sold is the usual market.

 Payments in cash or kind would not be permitted.